Infinity and Beyond: Compositional Alignment in VAR and Diffusion T2I Models: Results

 \subsection{Runtime and Memory Observations}

-Although computational efficiency is not the primary focus of this study, we report a limited set of runtime and memory measurements to contextualize the practical behavior of the evaluated models.
+Although computational efficiency is not the primary focus of this study, we report a limited set of runtime and memory measurements (see Appendix~\ref{appendix:runtime}) to contextualize the practical behavior of the evaluated models.
 The non-VAR models exhibit substantial variation in efficiency: Flux-Schnell is the fastest, whereas Flux-Dev incurs the highest memory usage and slowest generation times; PixArt-$\alpha$ also displays relatively slow inference despite its moderate parameter count.
 In contrast, Infinity-2B achieves a favorable efficiency–performance trade-off, requiring considerably less GPU memory than the large diffusion models and generating images faster than all diffusion baselines.
 Infinity-8B necessitated KV-caching to fit on a single A100 GPU, consistent with prior findings that KV-cache usage affects memory consumption and decoding speed but does not alter model outputs or evaluation performance \citep{li2025memory}.
 As such, its memory profile is not directly comparable to the other models.
-Full runtime and memory statistics are provided in Appendix~\ref{appendix:runtime}.